-- 1. Clinical Evaluation (CE) will be completed by the student and faculty as described in the respective course outlines. - 2.
-Preceptor evaluations will serve to augment the CE and will not be used solely to render the pass-fail grade for a student - 3.
-Students will complete the clinical site evaluation form which are reviewed by faculty regarding future placements as well as the clinical sites as appropriate - 4.
-Preceptor CV/resume and the Student Information and Agreement form will be kept together in the Preceptor Handbook in the nursing office
+- 1. Midterm and Final Clinical Evaluation Tools (CET) will be completed by the student and faculty as described in the respective course outlines. - 2.
+Preceptor evaluations will serve to augment the CET and will not be used solely to render the pass-fail grade for a student - 3.
+Students will complete the clinical site and preceptor evaluation surveys, which are reviewed annually by the Student and Faculty Affairs Committee to assure that preceptors and clinical site provide appropriate supervision and learning opportunities for students. - 4.
+Student Preceptor Information and Agreement form will be kept on file by the Clinical Placement Coordinator.